 We are required by government to prepare, maintain and publish a register of previously developed land (commonly known as “brownfield land”) which is potentially suitable for residential development.

 The Brownfield Land Register (BLR) is to be kept in 2 parts:

-The register will be published by 31 December 2017 and will be maintained and reviewed at least one a year.
+The register will be maintained and reviewed at least one a year.

 Brownfield land is previously developed land.
 For a site to be considered as previously developed land it must meet this definition.